-Rain rate shows a distinct TCDC pattern and is especially evident from R=100-300 km (Figs. 22 and 23).
-Similar to analyses of temperature, moisture, and winds, radially propagating signals in rain rate can be seen throughout the study period, but are particularly robust from 05-08 Aug (Fig. 22 and 23).
-Peaks occur in the late evening to early morning hours in the inner core (e.g. R=100-150 km) and in the early to late morning farther from the storm (e.g. R=200-250 km, b.
-Simulated Radar Reflectivity
+Rain rate shows a distinct TCDC pattern and is especially evident from R=100-300 km (Fig. 19).
+Similar to analyses of temperature, moisture, and winds, radially propagating signals in rain rate can be seen throughout the study period, but are particularly robust from 05-08 Aug (Fig. 19).
+Peaks occur in the late evening to early morning hours in the inner core (e.g. R=100-150 km) and in the early to late morning farther from the storm (e.g. R=200-250 km, Fig. 19).

-Fig. 23).
 Conversely, rain rate minima occur in the late morning to middle afternoon at R=100-150 km and in the late afternoon to late evening at R=200-250 km.
 These patterns in rain rate suggest that the TCDC may have important implications for quantitative precipitation forecasting and TC structure.